scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/to-become-more-human/index.md

 ---
 authors: [scottenriquez]
 title: Becoming More Human in an Increasingly AI World
-date: "2025-02-08"
+date: "2025-04-25"
 description: ""
 tags: ["Personal", "Technology"]
 ---

 I'm tired.
 Existentially.

 As a senior engineer with nearly 13 years of professional experience, I've reinvented myself countless times.
 I've seen more technologies than I can count or remember come and go.
 I've seen bubbles form and burst.
 I remember when the latest flop was supposed to be the next big thing.
 I've spent countless hours learning new skills and honing my craft in a knowingly futile effort to stay up-to-date with technology.
 I've seen layoffs and downturns.
-I've been told by executives that I'll need to do more with less.
 Trust me.
 I understand that the macroeconomics of the tech industry has peaks and valleys.
 After all, I wrote my first `Hello, world!` in high school in 2004 shortly after the `.com` crash.
 However, something feels different this time.
-I'm starting to feel deeply disillusioned.
-I can't tell if it's the industry or just me.
+I'm starting to feel more and more concerned and disillusioned.

-## Goodhart's Law and Vestigial Structures
+## Goodhart's Law
-Goodhart's Law states that:
+I will refer to the concept of Goodhart's Law a few times throughout this post, so I'll quickly define my interpretation.
+It states that:
 > Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes.

 Or, in layperson's terms (which I strongly prefer):
 > When a measure becomes a target, it ceases to be a good measure.

 I think about this adage almost every single day.
 It's no secret that Amazon is one of the most data-driven companies on the planet.
-During my tenure at AWS, I've written numerous docs overflowing with quantitative evidence to support my claims and proposals.
-As a customer-facing solutions architect, data is integral to guiding my customers on the right path and measuring the efficacy of my work.
+During my tenure at AWS, I wrote numerous docs overflowing with quantitative evidence to support my claims and proposals.
+As a customer-facing solutions architect, data was integral to guiding my customers on the right path and measuring the efficacy of my work.
 That said, Amazonians are also expected to balance the data with anecdotes.
 Like Jeff Bezos famously said back in 2018:

 > The thing I have noticed is that when the anecdotes and the data disagree, the anecdotes are usually right.
 There is something wrong with the way that you are measuring it.